jasonrandrews/ATS-Keyword/README.md

 #### Launching the instance in EC2 [(AWS on getting started)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)
 1. Go to [EC2](https://console.aws.amazon.com/ec2/v2/) in the AWS Web Console.
 1. Select **Launch Instances** which will take you to a wizard for launching the instance.

      1. **Step 1: Choose an [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)** - In the Search box, type `Arm Virtual Hardware` then find the item called "Arm Virtual Hardware" that is by Arm, and press Select for that item.
 This image contains all the software necessary to build and run the Arm IoT Total Solutions.
         This will raise a subscription page/pop-up titled, **Arm Virtual Hardware**.
 You will note that the subscription is free from Arm, but AWS does charge for the costs of the instances themselves according to the pricing chart provided.

+        > Arm Virtual Hardware for Corstone-300 is available as a public beta on AWS Marketplace.
+To help you get started, AWS are offering more than 100 hours of free AWS EC2 CPU credits for the first 1,000 qualified users.
+Click here to find out more: https://www.arm.com/company/contact-us/virtual-hardware.

         You must select Continue if you want to move forward.

      1. **Step 2: Choose an Instance Type** - Select one of the instance types from the list.
 We recommend the **c5.large**.
 Keep in mind that there are charges that accrue while the instance is running.
         From here you may select **Review and Launch** to move directly to the launch page or select **Next: Configure Instance Details** if you need to set any custom settings for this instance.

 #### Selecting the instance
 Once you complete the wizard by initiating the instance launch you will see a page that allows you to navigate directly to the new instance.
 You may click this link or go back to your list of instances and find the instance through that method.